 I signed up for the program, which was very strict and extremely difficult to follow as a vegetarian.
 6 months after signing up I had lost 4 inches on my waist and a total of 15lbs.
 The weight was of not entirely surprising to me because I had done that before, but I had never actually lost so many inches.

 Life took over and I stopped going to the Dr. Poon office to check in and weigh in.

 I gained back 5lbs.

-I am proud to say that FINALLY in 2017, after 30 years of misinformation, struggle and suffering, I no longer have most of the issues associated with PCOS!
+I am proud to say that FINALLY in 2017, after 30 years of misinformation, struggle and suffering, I have REVERSED my PCOS!

-Since adopting an anti-inflammatory foods way of eating, and without the aid of ANY medication, supplements, vitamins, excessive exercise;
+Since adopting an anti-inflammatory foods way of eating, and without the aid of ANY restrictive diets, medication, pharm supplements, or excessive exercise;

 - my hair stopped falling out (it was falling out by the handfuls)

 - I have not had any sign of acne for years now